Rotorua Airport Development

 - Rebuilding the north-facing wall in glass, timber and steel

 - New rest room facilities, offices and storage space

-The development of a new departures building and glass walkway between arrivals and departures will see:
+The development of a new departures building and glass walkway between arrivals and departures features:

 - New security screening facilities to meet industry standards

 - New contemporary licensed food and beverage offering covering breakfast, lunch, and light dinner menus in departures lounge